-Upon the completion of the training, you will have quizzes that will help you prepare for the CCA175 certification exam and score top marks.
+On the completion of the training course, you will have quizzes that will help you prepare for the CCA175 certification exam and score top marks.

-The Intellipaat certification is awarded upon successfully completing the project work and after its review by experts.
-The Intellipaat certification is recognized in some of the biggest companies like Cisco, Cognizant, Mu Sigma, TCS, Genpact, Hexaware, Sony and Ericsson, among others.
+The Intellipaat certification is awarded on the successful completion of the project work and after its review by experts.
+The Intellipaat certification is recognized in some of the biggest companies such as Cisco, Cognizant, Mu Sigma, TCS, Genpact, Hexaware, Sony, Ericsson, etc.

 I am glad I took this Apache Spark training from Intellipaat.
 There was extensive interactivity in the sessions throughout the training which made it the best online learning platform according to me.

 I firmly believe that Intellipaat is the perfect place to embark on a great professional career in the technology space.
 Their Spark and Scala course was praiseworthy.
 Amazing experience.

 The best thing I liked about the Scala training was the opportunity to work on real life projects that helped me get hands-on learning in one of the fastest Big Data processing engines.
 Thank you team.

 The quality of the Apache Spark online course content is just awesome.
 I am absolutely happy and equally satisfied to have chosen the right course for my career.
 Overall, a great set of learning tutorials and videos.

 This Scala training program is one of the best in this category.
 Well-curated curriculum and excellent course material by Intellipaat.
 The trainers are qualified and I highly recommend it.

 This course delivered everything as per my expectations.
 It offered exactly what I wanted to learn and get hands-on experience in.
 Great trainers and amazing learning content covered in Spark class by Intellipaat.

 I had enrolled in this Spark class and I must say that the course is well planned and structured, that makes it simple to learn.
 Additionally, the content delivered through Spark and Scala training is of high quality for better learning.